Health advice and safety measures

 - If you test positive, whether or not you have symptoms, you will need to immediately self-isolate – you may already be isolating at home after a PCR test.
 You may be contacted by a public health worker from the Department of Health for advice on next steps.

-- If you have tested positive to COVID-19, you must follow the recommendations of your medical professional and the Department of Health, including the required self-isolation period.
+- If you have tested positive to COVID-19, you must follow the recommendations of your medical professional and the Department of Health, including the required self-isolation period and to notify your workplace and social contacts.
 For more information, see What to do if you test positive to COVID-19 on the Victorian government website.

 If the test is negative: